ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 }
 ```

-Note that conflicting entry inconsistencies will not be fixed and will require to explicitly use
+Note that conflicting inconsistencies entries will not be fixed and will require to explicitly use
 [ghost mailbox](#correcting-ghost-mailbox) endpoint in order to merge the conflicting mailboxes and prevent any message
 loss.